 Caro and I look at each other, and that one look says it all.

 All we can say about him:

 That fucking bastard.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, GladerGirl621Write a Review